lszhou/lszhou.github.com/_posts/2015-05-21-second_attack.md

 title: Second Attack (Node.js/Express)
 ---

-> - Express is a minimal yet flexible and powerful web development framework for the Node.js (Node) platform...
+Express is a minimal yet flexible and powerful web development framework for the Node.js (Node) platform.

+(History) It is written by TJ.
+Holowaychuk.
+He built Express on top of Connect -an extensible HTTP server framework, developed by him.
+Connect provides a set of high performance plug-ins known as middleware.
+Connect includes over 20 commonly used middleware, including a logger, session support, cookieParser, and more.

+(Big picture) Here are some of the tasks Express can do for you:

+- Routing based on URL paths
+- Managing sessions via cookies
+- Parsing incoming requests (like form data or JSON)
+- Rejecting malformed requests

+Each of the above tasks is handled by a middleware shown in Figure [here](http://www.google.ca/imgres?imgurl=http://media.developeriq.in/images/nodeexpress_2_9_2015_1.png&imgrefurl=http://developeriq.in/articles/2015/feb/09/node-expressjs-and-mongoose-part-ii/&h=221&w=462&tbnid=4rsxq57EBVVJgM:&zoom=1&docid=gyoVH2FgVJ-iyM&ei=RhNeVdS2FNLWoATZyoGgAQ&tbm=isch&ved=0CCUQMygJMAk).

-## The stuff that makes up Express
+## Section 1: The stuff that makes up Express

 **The application object**